LoganBarnes/grpc-wrapper/README.md

 WARNING: Going through a major refactor right now.
 If you stumble across this it's probably best to just keep on moving.

+### Building

+Requires the CMake build of gRPC 1.32.0 to be installed on the system.

 ### Development